Peterson Occénat

-Peterson Occénat (born 3 December 1989 in Jérémie, Haiti) is a Haitian association football goalkeeper who currently plays for Miami United in the National Premier Soccer League.
+Peterson Occénat (born 3 December 1989) is a Haitian association football goalkeeper who currently plays for Miami United in the National Premier Soccer League.

 Club career

 Occénat started his professional career with Violette and then made transfers to other Port-au-Prince-based clubs Racing CH and Aigle Noir.
 In 2014, he emigrated to the United States to play for the fourth-tier Miami United.

 International career

 At the youth level he played in the 2005 CONCACAF U17 Tournament, the 2007 CONCACAF U-20 Championships and the 2008 CONCACAF Men's Pre-Olympic Tournament.

 Occénat played his first senior international game with the senior national team on 5 May 2010 in and against Argentina (4–0), after he came on as a substitute for his colleague Dominique Jean-Zéphirin in the 55th minute of that game.